philrozu/Fourier-Neural-Operator/nonhomogeneousbc/timedependentbc.md

 #### Fast Fourier Transform

 We employ a Fourier Neural Operator (FNO), in which convolution in Fourier space is performed after a lifting step.
 The NeuralOperator library implements this using the Fast Fourier Transform (Kossaifi et al., 2025), which implicitly assumes periodicity outside the computational domain.
+Currently, the library does not provide any workaround for these FFT-based assumptions.
 Homogeneous Neumann boundary conditions would correspond to an even cosine expansion, requiring:

 $$
 \partial_n u = \partial_n v = 0 \quad \text{on } \partial\Omega